thetherington/Packet-Merge-Collector/README.md

    - __insite__ - ip address of the insite server.
    - __cluster_ip__ - the cluster ip address of the magnum server.
    - __device_types__ - a list of devices to cache the mnemonic label collection (less is better).

+   The script module can also support auto lookup of IPG IP addresses -if the magnum configuration is provided.
+Configure the __hosts__ parameter to the value __"auto"__ for this to be enabled.

+   __NOTE: It's important that the correct decoder list is supported for all device_types in the magnum parameter if using auto host lookup.__  If there are different decoder counts for different device types, then seperate the devices into different inSITE poller configurations.

    If there's no need for the magnum destination mnemonics lookup, then you can comment out the __magnum__ parameter options.